BaptGP/BaptGP/README.md

 ## My history

-After training in graphics and video, I decided to focus on my passion: IT and development 22 years old, and a great motivation, I try to improve myself every day in this direction
+After training in graphics and video, I decided to focus on my passion: IT and development.
+22 years old, and a great motivation, I try to improve myself every day in this direction.